-Learning how to raise money for a nonprofit can sometimes feel intimidating, but it doesn’t have to be.
+Learning how to raise money for a nonprofit organization can sometimes feel intimidating, but it doesn’t have to be.
 Many people are eager to support your organization’s amazing work, for all kinds of reasons.

 Your role is to create opportunities for donors to give in ways that feel easy, secure, and appreciated.

-If you’re new to the world of fundraising – or if you’re a seasoned pro seeking fundraising best practices – look no further!
+If you’re new to the world of nonprofit fundraising – or if you’re a seasoned pro seeking fundraising best practices – look no further!

 It might sound like a lot, but we’re breaking down each idea step-by-step for you.
 Let’s dive in!

 Make it easy for donors to support your nonprofit’s work by having a secure, up-to-date, and on-brand donation page.
 A nonprofit fundraising page doesn’t have to have a lot of elements and should be easy to set up.

 Text-to-give messages often sound something like, “Text ‘HELP’ now to [shortcode] to make a $10 gift.”